AU-Avengers/docs.toum.gg/docs/install/linux/Heroic.md

-# Itch.io - WIP
+# Heroic (Epic Games) - WIP

-#### Most Compatible Release: Among Us v16.1.0 + TOU Mira v0.9.81
+#### Most Compatible Release: Among Us v16.1.0s + TOU Mira v0.9.81

-This method will work on Linux by using the Itch.io version of Among Us.
+This method will work on Linux by using the Heroic Launcher for use with the Epic Games version of Among Us.

 ### What you'll need

+- Own Among Us on [Epic Games](https://store.epicgames.com/en-US/p/among-us)
-- Among Us on [Itch.io](https://innersloth.itch.io/among-us) running on the most compatible version of Among Us
+- Among Us on the [Heroic Games Launcher](https://heroicgameslauncher.com/downloads) running on the most compatible version of Among Us

 ### Setup